 The Cayuga Museum is also home to the Case Research Lab collection.
-This collection preserves the development of the first commercially successful system of sound film.
+This collection preserves the tools, memories, and stories involved in the development of the first commercially successful process of sound film!

 Do you think you have something that fits in our collection?
 Review our Collection Scope before you proceed.

 Objects will be collected from the following geographic areas: the City of Auburn, and Cayuga County NY.
 Objects from the broader areas of the Finger Lakes region and New York State will be collected only if they sufficiently reflect local historical relevance.

 Objects considered for donation must meet the following criteria:

 1) Must be relevant to the mission, purpose, and collections scope of the Cayuga Museum of History and Art.

 2) The museum must be able to store, protect, preserve and care for acquisitions.
 If an object is in a state of advanced deterioration or is of a significant size, the museum may not be able to accept the donation.